acm-ribeiro/acm-ribeiro.github.io/braindumps.md

 [Even et al.](https://link.springer.com/chapter/10.1007/11685654_10) suggested pruning dead ends when backtracking to avoid reaching them multiple times.

-By the end of this phase, if we inspect the graph we notice another blocking flow has been reached, When we try to build another level graph, we can’t find a path from $$s \rightarrow t$$.
+By the end of this phase, if we inspect the graph we notice another blocking flow has been reached.
+When we try to build another level graph, we can’t find a path from $$s \rightarrow t$$.
 The algorithm has converged and the maximum flow has been found.